Banaba: Independence and Inclusion in the Republic of Kiribati

 On 12 July 1979, the Gilbert Islands achieved complete independence from British colonial rule, marking the birth of the Republic of Kiribati.
 The term "Kiribati" is derived from the Gilbertese pronunciation of "Gilberts".
 In this newly formed nation, Banaba was integrated as one of its islands.
 The historical context of the Gilbert and Ellice Islands, characterised by Micronesian and Polynesian distinctions, posed challenges due to ethnic differences.
 The Ellice Islands adopted a "separation before self-government" strategy, leading to their constitutional independence in 1978 and the establishment of Tuvalu.
 Meanwhile, the Gilbert Islands, grappling with the intricate matter of Banaba islanders seeking secession, successfully navigated these complexities and emerged as the Republic of Kiribati in 1978, overcoming issues related to phosphate royalties and the resettlement of Banabans on Rabi Island in Fiji.

 Geography

 The woodland of Banaba is now limited to the coastal area and is made up mostly of mangoes, flame trees, guavas, tapioca, and common Kiribati shrubs such as the saltbush.
 Having been mined for over 80 years, the centre of the island has no soil and is uninhabitable.

-The village Buakonikai ('Te Aonoanne') is now unoccupied.
+The village of Buakonikai ('Te Aonoanne') is now unoccupied.
 Banaba had three inhabited villages in the 2010 census; Tabwewa, Antereen (also called Tabiang) and Umwa.